carolinepeake/retail-app/README.md

 1. Product Overview
    <details>
      <summary>Written Details</summary>
      <p>The Product Overview section displays product information, available styles, and an image gallery for the selected product.
-Users may select a particular style by clicking on its thumbnail, and view additional images of this style by clicking through the image carousel on the left side of the main image or using the forward and back arrows to either side of the main image.
-Clicking on the main image will expand it and clicking on the expanded image will zoom the image 2.5 times and allow the user to pan the zoom image on hover.
+Users may select a particular style by clicking on its circular thumbnail image, and view additional images of this style by clicking through the image carousel on the left side of the main image (lefthand side image carousel is not displayed on smaller device widths) or using the forward and back arrows to either side of the main image.
+Users may also scroll directly to an image of the selected style by clicking on its anchor, which will be either an icon or thumbnail depending on device width.
+Clicking on the main image will expand the main image and clicking on the expanded image will zoom the image 2.5 times and allow the user to pan the zoom image on hover.
 Clicking the main image again will exit the enlarged view.</p>
    </details>
     <details>
     <summary>Video: Image Gallery Zoom and Pan Feature</summary>